 Microinteractions are engaging to your users and can entice them to act on your call-to-action (CTA), which is a crucial reason for having a website.

 Use visual cues or animations to draw users’ attention and encourage them to click.
-You don’t want this interaction to be obtrusive or annoying because your users well be less inclined to respond.
+You don’t want this interaction to be intrusive or annoying because your users will be less inclined to respond.

 Image: UI Buttons by Michał Wójtowicz

 There are four key steps to include in your microinteractions that makes them effective: